Arian creeds: Arius' Theology

-Arius was a presbyter of Alexandria in the early fourth century.
-His teachings emphasized the differences between God the Father and the Son of God, in contrast to other churches that emphasized the divinity of the Son.
-Arius entered into conflict with his bishop, Alexander.
+"Arius saw his bishop's theology as implying two ultimate principles in the universe, and he thought that Alexander compromised the biblical insistence on the Father's being alone God and alone immortal (1 Tim.
+6:16).
+For Arius, any talk about Father and Son as coeternal ignored the hierarchy involved in the very language of Father and Son."
 Alexander excommunicated Arius in about 318.
 In a letter to his friend Eusebius of Nicomedia, Arius stated that he was being excommunicated for teaching that "the Son has an origin, but God is unoriginated ... and also that the Son derives from non-existence."
 Arius stated that he taught these things because the Son was not a part (μέρος) of the Father, nor an emanation or exhalation of the substance of the Father.
 For his part, Alexander stated that Arius' beliefs were as follows: There was a time when God was not Father, and the Son was created out of nothing.
 The Son is a created product and is not like in substance to the Father.
 He has come into existence whereas the Father has no origin.
 The Son is mutable and alterable while the Father is not.
 The Father is invisible to the Son.
 The Father created the Son in order to create humans.
 The father and the son are not consubstantial.
-Arius also argued that the word homoousios (consubstantial, or having the same substance) should not be used to describe the relation between God the Father and God the Son: Father and Son are not consubstantial according to Arius.Initially, Arius gained a great deal of support from other bishops in the Eastern Roman Empire.
-His early supporters included Eusebius of Nicomedia, Asterius, Athanasius of Anazarbus, Theognis of Nicaea, George of Laodicea, Paulinus of Tyre, and Eusebius of Caesarea.
+Arius also argued that the word homoousios (consubstantial, or having the same substance) should not be used to describe the relation between God the Father and God the Son: Father and Son are not consubstantial according to Arius.

+Arius' Support

+Initially, Arius gained a great deal of support from other bishops in the Eastern Roman Empire.
+"Over the next few years Arius gained support from some bishops in Palestine, Syria, and North Africa, especially Eusebius of Caesarea in Palestine and Eusebius of Nicomedia, near Constantinople. … Although these supporters may have been wary of some aspects of Arius' theology … they joined in opposition to Alexander.
+For all of them Alexander's theology seemed to compromise the unity of God and the unique status of the Father."

+For example, Eusebius of Caesarea was "universally acknowledged to be the most scholarly bishop of his day."
+He "was certainly an early supporter of Arius" and he "thought the theology of Alexander a greater menace than that of Arius."

+"Holger Strutwolf (1999) … concludes that Eusebius initially misunderstood Arius as saying something similar to himself, and then distanced himself more and more from the Alexandrian as he realized his error, while still opposing the theology … advanced by Alexander."

+Letter to Alexander

 In about the year 320, Arius and his supporters wrote a letter to Alexander of Alexandria setting out their beliefs in the hope of getting Arius' excommunication rescinded.
 The letter contained a profession of faith, the earliest known Arian creed.

-In an attempt to resolve the doctrinal controversy between the followers of Arius and of Alexander, Emperor Constantine called of the Council of Nicaea in 325.
-The council of Nicaea produced the Nicene Creed, which backed the doctrines of Alexander against those of Arius.
-Where Arius had declared that the Father and Son should not be considered consubstantial (homoousios), the Nicene Creed specifically declared the Father and Son to be consubstantial by declaring that the Son was of the substance of the Father (ἐκ τῆς οὐσίας τῆς πατρός).
-The Arian controversy persisted for the next sixty years, centering on the use of the term substance (ousia) to describe the relation between Father and Son in Christian theology, but extending to many related aspects of Christian theology such as the Incarnation and the Holy Spirit.